 • Honors requires students to attend and report on at least three events per year (one each semester plus one more either term).

-• Mandatory college and Honors advising each term: students get priority registration only if they have met with both their college advisor and the Honors program advisor before registration begins.
+• Mandatory department and Honors advising each term for first-year students, annually thereafter.
+Students get priority registration only if they have met with both their department advisor and the Honors program advisor before registration begins.

 • Students must earn at least a B+ in ENGL 2010 or equivalent course.